jpuritz/BIO_594_2019/Lectures/Week01/Day1.md

       _  /| | __/ /  _  /   _  /          *
       /_/ |_| /___/  /_/    /_/           *
                                           *
 The population genomics workstation of the*
 Puritz Lab of Marine Evolutionary Ecology *
 *******************************************

-You're entering a shadowy flight into the dangerous world of loci that might not exist.
+You're begining a shadowy flight into the dangerous world of loci that might not exist.

 You're a young loner on a crusade to champion the cause of the innocent, the helpless, the powerless in a world of bioinformatics that operates above the law.

-Please be responisble using this shared resource and contact Jon Puritz (jpuritz@uri.edu) with any issues.
+Please be responisble using this shared resource.
+Do not use more than 20 processors or threads, total, per user.

+Contact Jon Puritz (jpuritz@uri.edu) with any issues.

 ged@kitt.uri.edu's password:
 ```